No matter how exciting a customer finds your SaaS product, one of the first things they want to know is, “How much does it cost?”

 It’s pretty straightforward: you can’t charge for bandwidth if you don’t know exactly how much bandwidth each customer is using.

 Make sure you’re set up to track usage easily and precisely.
-This is also important for customer loyalty — if there’s any suspicion that your subscription billing is based on incorrect information, it will be damaging to your reputation.
+This is also important for customer loyalty—if there’s any suspicion that your subscription billing is based on incorrect information, it will damage your reputation.

 With a subscription plan, you can cap customer usage.
-No one is going to use more storage space than their price tier allows.
+No one will use more storage space than their price tier allows.

 What if you switch to a pay-as-you-go system and a few of your customers start using ten times their previous maximum storage allowance?
 Can your cash flow support it?